 Trusted and Experienced PFA Defense

-I have substantial experience defending individuals charged every type of criminal offense.
+I have substantial experience defending individuals abuse or accused of violating an existing protection from abuse order.
 Through my criminal defense experience, I have developed the ability to discredit the testimony of the opposing party’s witnesses through intensive and uncompromising cross-examination.
 I am also skilled at exploiting the other weaknesses in the opposing party’s case.
 My primary goals are to protect your rights, your reputation and your freedom.

 Expungement of PFA Records